dcasia/nova-detached-actions/README.md

 A Laravel Nova tool to allow for placing actions in the Nova toolbar, detached from the checkbox selection mechanism.

 :warning: Keep in mind, since the action is detached from the row selection checkboxes in the resource table, you will not have a collection of models to iterate over.
-Detached actions are intended to be independent of the selction in the table.
+Detached actions are intended to be independent of the selection in the table.

 ![screenshot](https://i.imgur.com/S8GrNFI.png)